top of page

-If you’ve received a Compliance Order or Stop Work Order, early action limits enforcement, delays, and unnecessary costs.
+If you’ve received a Compliance Order or Stop Work Order, we’ll act on your behalf and immediately resolve the issue

 Across Ontario—particularly within the Toronto GTA and surrounding municipalities—permit compliance enforcement has increased significantly.

-Economic pressures, combined with temporary COVID era disruptions to permitting and inspection processes, led many homeowners to proceed with basement conversions and other income producing renovations without permits, frequently resulting in unsafe or non compliant construction.
+Economic pressures, combined with temporary COVID‑era disruptions to permitting and inspection processes, led many homeowners to proceed with basement conversions and other renovations without permits, often resulting in unsafe or non‑compliant construction.

-Many property owners are first made aware of these issues when they receive a Compliance Order or Stop Work Order, often without prior notice, and may be uncertain about what is required or how their response may affect the outcome.
+Many property owners first become aware of these issues only after receiving a Compliance Order or Stop Work Order, often without prior notice, and may be uncertain how to respond—or how their response may affect timelines, costs, or enforcement outcomes.

 This section provides clear, factual, and practical information about permit compliance, municipal enforcement, and the structured process typically required to restore compliance properly.

-If you are dealing with a compliance matter—or want to ensure your property conforms to municipal requirements—early, informed action is critical.
+If you are dealing with a compliance matter—or want to ensure your property conforms to municipal requirements—early, informed, and properly coordinated action is critical.

 Permit compliance means ensuring renovation or construction work meets municipal permit requirements and applicable Building Code standards.